 Who can apply?

-- Academic training: Applicants must have a degree in psychology, social work, special education and rehabilitation or medical degree.
+1) Academic training: Applicants must have at least Master’s Degree (or an equivalent) in psychology, social work, special education and rehabilitation or medical degree with psychiatric residency.

 The application process will consist of the following: